Gurbannazar Ezizow: Biography

 Gurbannazar Ezizow was born on 1 March 1940 in Büzmeýin.
 He began attending school in 1948 and graduated from School No. 29 in Ashkhabad in 1959.
 In that same year he entered the Faculty of Philology of Turkmen State University.
 He graduated from the university in 1964 and was assigned to the editorial board of the United Children's Literature Publishing House.
 That same year he was called up for military service.
 Following discharge in 1965, he served as director of the poetry section of Edebiýat we sungat ("Literature and Art") newspaper until 1970.
 From 1972 to the end of his life he worked as a literary consultant in the Writers' Union of Turkmenistan.
 Archived poems have also been preserved in Ezizow's own reading.

-Gurbannazar Ezizow died tragically, shot dead by a Soviet soldier, on a highway near Gazanjyk on 20 September 1975, following an all-Union meeting of young writers and poets in Turkmenbashy.
+Gurbannazar Ezizow died, shot dead by a Soviet soldier, on a highway near Gazanjyk on 20 September 1975, following an all-Union meeting of young writers and poets in Turkmenbashy.